bmammadli/PLA_LLM/README.md

 - ✅ Mathematical formulation
 - 🔄 PyTorch implementation
 - 🔄 Initial TinyLlama experiments
+- 🔄 LoRA comparison
-- 🔄 PLA vs LoRA benchmark
+- 🔄 Initial benchmark results

-The repository will be continuously updated with implementation details, experimental results, and benchmark comparisons.
+This repository will be continuously updated as implementation progresses, including source code, benchmark results, experimental analysis, and documentation.

+---

+# Citation

+If you find this project useful, please consider starring the repository.

+A research preprint describing PLA is planned for future release.

+---

+# License

+This project is released under the MIT License.